albop/dbe_archive/slides/8_machine_learning_2.md

 - To train the model:
   - train separately all scores (works for any predictor, not just linear)
-  - ... more subtle approaches (not here)
+  - ... there are more subtle approaches (not here)

 ---